 The position comes with $1.4 million in funding over seven years.

-Tristan de Boer was the winner of the Student Poster Competition at the 19th Canadian Semiconductor Science and Technology Conference.
+Tristan de Boer was the 1st place winner of the Student Poster Competition at the 19th Canadian Semiconductor Science and Technology Conference.

 PhD student Tristan de Boer is featured in the CLS "On the Beamlines" highlight.

 Congratulations to the winner of this year’s G. Michael Bancroft PhD Thesis Award.
 Dr. Neil Johnson completed his PhD with the Beamteam

 Neil’s work on silicene is featured in the Saskatoon Star Phoenix newspaper as part of the Young Innovators series.

 With the ability to probe a wide range of materials, researchers, from paleontologists to catalyst chemists, flock to these powerful light sources

 "the substitution of Fe atoms into In2O3 (In2O3:Fe) has recently yielded a very consistent and promising material."

 A portrait of the beam team was published in the Westgrid/Compute Canada Newsletter in March 2016.

 The awards recognize outstanding contributions made by faculty to their specific area of expertise.